Person selecting shredded mozzarella cheese topping on a pizza customization screen on a tablet, with a picture of a cheese pizza on the display.

 Always Learning

-When customers had trouble ordering with DOM, we surprised them with an "I'm Sorry" Card and message from DOM.
+When customers hit friction ordering with DOM, we followed up with an “I’m Sorry” card and a message from DOM.
+A human moment that turned a tech glitch into brand love.

 Open pizza delivery brochure on a light wooden surface, with incomplete red and white pizza box in the background.